By the standards of a 311 year-old university, we’re pretty new.

 Founded in 2009 with a transformational gift from John (’67) and Susan Jackson, the Institute builds on Yale’s centuries long tradition of educating leaders in fields of global affairs.
 Yale’s graduates include five U.S. presidents; four U.S. Secretaries of State; the presidents or prime ministers of Mexico, South Korea and Germany; numerous ambassadors; and many heads of private and non-profit enterprises that contribute to the public good such as Human Rights Watch, Mercy Corps, Ashoka, Unite for Sight and the Peace Corps.

 The Jackson Institute is the home of three degree programs: an undergraduate major in Global Affairs, a Master of Arts program in Global Affairs, and a Master of Advanced Studies in Global Affairs.
 Jackson’s BA and MA programs grew out of Yale’s long-standing programs in International Studies (BA) and International Relations (MA).
+The Global Health Studies Multidisciplinary Academic Program (MAP) is also part of the Jackson community.
+It provides Yale College students with rigorous training in and engagement with skills and knowledge relevant to global health research and practice.

 Each year we host an impressive group of Senior Fellows—leading practitioners in government, business, international organizations, the NGO community and other global affairs fields.
 Our Fellows spend a semester or the full academic year at Yale teaching classes and mentoring students.